snomiao/js/packages/snogwt/README.md

 cd your_repo

-# try create develop branch and checkout into ./worktrees/develop@your_repo, and open vscode to edit it
 snogwt develop

-# try create develop branch and checkout into ./worktrees/develop@your_repo
+# try create develop branch
+# and checkout into repo/worktrees/develop@your_repo,
+# add /worktrees to .gitignore if not existed
+# and try open vscode to edit it

 snogwt develop --no-vscode
+snogwt develop -n
+# same as above but don't open vscode

+snogwt --remove develop
 # try remove develop branch's worktree if it's checked out somewhere.
-snogwt --remove develop
+# then you can remove the branch by 'git branch remove ...

 # list all worktrees, same as "git worktree list"
 snogwt --list